JSSotola/WDMG/README.md

 A Kivy branch.

-Implemented a basic scoreboard and currency exchange.
+Implemented a basic scoreboard, shop, and currency exchange.